-Severity is largely dictated by the distress caused by each individuals features and how that limits their normal function.
+Severity is largely dictated by the distress caused by each individual feature and how it limits their normal function.

 You should be aware that OCD may co-exist with other mental health disorders.
 Attempt to evaluate and screen for these.

 Specialist referral should be considered in any patient in whom you have concern.
-In particular patients who exhibit marked limitation of normal function should be referred.
-Refer those at risk of self harm, neglect or with significant co-morbidities.
+In particular, patients who exhibit marked limitation of normal function should be referred.
+Refer those at risk of self-harm, neglect or significant co-morbidities.
 Suicide risk should be assessed and urgently referred (same day) if any concern exists.